 (4) Where there is not a safety and health representative in respect of the workplace concerned, the employer is to arrange to meet with the employees or a person authorised by them to represent them at that meeting at a time that is as soon after the issue arises as is mutually convenient.

-2.7.
-Form of notification of election

-The form by which a safety and health representative is to notify the Commissioner of an election for purposes of section 31(10a) of the Act is to be in the form of Form 3 in Schedule 2.
+[2.7.
+Repealed in Gazette 6 Jan 2006 p.
+11.]

 2.8.
 References of improvement notice or prohibition notice for review and further review